-The Company was not aware of any other beneficial interest exceeding 3% of the voting rights attached to the Company's ordinary, "C" or "D" share capital.
+The Company was not aware of any other beneficial interest exceeding 3% of the voting rights attached to the Company's share capital.

 Financial instruments

 The Company's financial instruments comprise investments in unquoted companies and cash, trade and other receivables and trade and other payables.
 Further details, including details about risk management, are set out in note 16 of the Financial Statements.